Volunteer Firefighter Recruitment Info

 - Applicants who meet the minimum eligibility requirements will be invited to advance to the Aptitude Appraisal stage of the hiring process

-- The Aptitude Appraisal will be held on Saturday, Dec.
-15, 2018 for those who qualify
+- The Aptitude Appraisal will be scheduled for those who qualify

 - Consists of 50 multiple choice questions designed to measure the following fundamental skills essential to the job of firefighting